MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/public-sector/cash-control.md

 Cash account balances are validated for Accounts payable invoices and advanced ledger entries.
 The line item amount is validated against the cash accounts and Accounts payable accounts that the line's financial distributions are associated with.

-> [!NOTE]
-> Budget control is separate from cash control and can show unrelated errors.
+[!NOTE] Budget control is separate from cash control and can show unrelated errors.

-If the cash control limit will be exceeded, you receive an error message.
+If the cash control limit will be exceeded, an error message is displayed.
 The error prevents further processing of the invoice unless a cash control override is allowed.

 ## Vendor invoice workflow

 ### The workflow is set up for autoposting

-When you use the cash control functionality with the Accounts payable vendor invoice workflow, and the workflow is set up for autoposting, at the autoposting step, the system validates whether the user who is submitting the vendor invoice has privileges to override the cash control limit.
+When you use the cash control functionality with the Accounts payable vendor invoice workflow, and the workflow is set up for autoposting, the system validates that the user who is submitting the vendor invoice has privileges to override the cash control limit at the autoposting step.

 If the invoice will exceed the cash control limit, and the user has override privileges, the invoice is automatically posted as part of the workflow process.
-If the user doesn't have override privileges, an error message appears in the workflow history for the related vendor invoice.
+If the user doesn't have override privileges, an error message is displayed in the workflow history for the related vendor invoice.
 In this case, the invoice can be successfully processed through posting only if one of the following conditions is met:

-- A user who has override privileges resubmits the invoice.
+- A user who has override privileges resubmits the invoice
-- The invoice is changed so that a different cash account is used.
+- The invoice is changed so that a different cash account is used
-- The cash control balance is changed.
+- The cash control balance is changed

 ### The workflow isn't set up for autoposting

 When you use the cash control functionality with the Accounts payable vendor invoice workflow, and the workflow isn't set up for autoposting, a user who has override privileges can submit an invoice to the workflow.
 The cash control validation is done again when the invoice is posted.
 This second validation is done because cash balances can change between the time when the invoice is submitted to the workflow and the time when the invoice is posted.

-If the invoice will exceed the cash control limit, and the user doesn't have override privileges, an error message appears, and the invoice can't be submitted to the workflow.
+If the invoice will exceed the cash control limit and the user doesn't have override privileges, an error message is displayed, and the invoice can't be submitted to the workflow.
 In this case, the invoice can be successfully submitted only if one of the following conditions is met:

-- A user who has override privileges resubmits the invoice.
+- A user who has override privileges resubmits the invoice
-- The invoice is changed so that a different cash account is used.
+- The invoice is changed so that a different cash account is used
-- The cash control balance is changed.
+- The cash control balance is change